Kirsten-T/SentimentAnalysis_GENOME/README.md

    the `emotion-english-distilroberta-base` model (seven emotions: anger, disgust, fear, joy, neutral, sadness, surprise). → `classify_tone.py`

-### Making it GENOME-centric: enrichment and analysis

-The steps above produce comments linked to events.
-The analysis then **flips the unit of analysis from the comment to the event** (`event_sentiment_analysis.py`): each GENOME event is enriched with a public-emotion signature aggregated from its linked comments, and that signature is analysed against GENOME's own structured fields.
-Two kinds of preparation are done on the GENOME events:

-- **Enrichment (external signal).** Each event gains a crowd-emotion signature: mean valence (mapped onto the same −1…+1 scale GENOME uses for intensity), dominant emotion, per-emotion means, engagement (summed upvotes), and a **reaction gap** (crowd valence − coded intensity).
-- **Feature derivation (intrinsic).** The conflict/cooperation axis is made an explicit column derived from the event category.

 ---

 ## 4. Key design choices, assumptions, and trade-offs